-Clinically Researched Nutrients to Support Health
+Scientifically Researched Nutrients to Support Normal Health

-Based upon research conducted, it is clear that one of the most important areas of brain health is the balanced administration of amino acid nutrients.
+Based on research conducted, it is clear that one of the most important areas of normal brain health is the balanced administration of amino acid nutrients.
 Most companies have ignored or failed to understand the importance of balanced amino acid supplementation.
 Without this knowledge, it is possible to do more harm than good when using amino acid supplements.

 - Serotonin – known to control mood, appetite, sleep, memory, learning, and temperature regulation.